melvic-ybanez/Nostalgia/README.md

+## Nostalgia

+Nostalgia is a chess program that supports two main modes: **Human Vs Human**, in which the user can play with himself (or with the others); and **Human Vs Computer**, in which the user gets to play with the machine.

+Note: The AI implementation still needs a lot of improvements.
+Do not expect it to play at the same level as that of Stockfish.

 ## How To Run

 Nostalgia is (primarily) written in Scala.
 So to run the program, you need to have a Java Runtime Environment running on your machine.
 Detailed setup instructions will be provided soon.